tdv/mif/README.md

 - Interface-based RPC marshalling with the callback support
 - Reflection for c++ data structures with the inheritance support
 - Json, Xml serialization and the ability to use boost archives
-- Database support (Implemented for PostgreSQL and SQLite)
+- Database support (Implemented for PostgreSQL)

 # Compiler
 The minimum compiler version required is gcc 5.3